karlpokus/trobot/README.md

 - userId by tacking `.json` unto any board url and start digging.
 - token, secret and key at `https://trello.com/app-key`

-Place user data in root as `trello-config.json` for the webhooks cli to work.
-When instantiating a new bot, on the other hand, it's optional to pass user data as argument.
-Otherwise bot will read from `process.env`.
-Same keys but in all caps.
+Place user data in root as `trello-config.json` or as environmental variables (same keys but in all caps).
+Webhooks and bot will read from either.
 Remember - user data is sensitive data - so keep it safe!

 ```
 {